Lessons

 No need to stretch your schedule to fit this in – simply stretch yourselves instead!

-Yoga has many known health benefits.
-For example, improving concentration, focus, flexibility, stress management, and more.
-Best part, moms and kids alike can benefit from yoga.
+Yoga has many known health benefits like improving concentration, focus, flexibility, stress management, and more.
+Best part, moms and kids alike can benefit.

 If you don’t have access to family-friendly yoga classes in your area, don’t sweat it.